premasagar/civitai-sync/README.md

 Once you've downloaded your back catalogue, you can do so again at any time, and only your latest will be downloaded.

+If your first download was stopped early or interruped, to resume downloading older generations, choose "**Download options**" > "**Download oldest**".

-If you need to fill any gaps in your download record, e.g. an interrupted download, or you download only data and then want images, choose "**Download options**" > "**Download missing**".
+If you need to fill any gaps in your download record, e.g. because of deleted files, or you download only data and then want images, choose "**Download options**" > "**Download missing**".

 By [Prem](https://premasagar.com)